-- It is recommended to use Internet Explore 8.0 or above to access Managed Switch. - The changed IP address takes effect immediately after clicking on the Apply button.
+It is recommended to use Google Chrome 98.0.xxx or above to access Managed Switch.
+The changed IP address takes effect immediately after clicking on the Apply button.
 You need to use the new IP address to access the Web interface.

-- For security reason, please change and memorize the new password after this first setup. - Only accept command in lowercase letter under web interface.
+For security reason, please change and memorize the new password after this first setup.

+Only accept command in lowercase letter under web interface.